 The Data Protection Officer (DPO) is an organization security leadership role the GDPR requires as per law.
 However, DPOs must oversee the data protection strategy and its execution to ensure the GDPR requirements are meeting.

 What Kind of Firms Require DPO Services?

-Besides, the GDPR lexicon states that a firm’s size doesn’t dictate the requirement for a DPO, but the scope and size of the data being handled does.
+Besides, the GDPR lexicon states that a firm’s size doesn’t dictate the requirement for a DPO, but the scope and size of the handling data does.
 GDPR, unfortunately, doesn’t clearly define what they believe to be as “big scale” data handling.
 That said, there are four major factors that governing officers use to ascertain the need for a DPO.

 The four factors are: